Total: 74 (last updated 1 August)

 - Shanur Ahmed, 16, was found with head injuries on scrubland at the rear of Galleons Reach DLR station in Beckton, Newham, at 8.38am on 3 March.
 He was pronounced dead at the scene.
 Shanur had been reported missing by his family in the early hours of that morning after he failed to return home.
 His death is believed to be linked to an incident in Prince Regent Lane, E13, at 4.55pm on 2 March, which resulted in a teenage boy being stabbed, and reports of a group of about 30 males were carrying baseball bats near Galleons Reach DLR station around three hours later.
 A 17-year-old boy was charged with murder on 7 March.

-- A man was assaulted at the Riverside Centre in Hillingdon Hospital on Pield Heath Road on 1 March.
-He died of his injuries on 4 March.
+- David Siirak, 27, was assaulted at the Riverside Centre in Hillingdon Hospital on Pield Heath Road on 1 March.
+He died of head injuries on 4 March.
 Suspect Ronnell Dennis, a 26-year-old fellow patient who absconded from the mental health facility at 5pm on 1 March, shortly after the alleged attack, was arrested on 2 March following a police appeal and charged with attempted murder.
-Prosecutors are to consider a murder charge.
+The charge was later upgraded to murder.

 - Archie Beston, 19, was stabbed during a night out with friends on 29 February.
 Police were called to the scene near the Viper Rooms nightclub and John Lewis stores in Wood Street, Kingston, at 3.40am.
 Archie was taken to hospital in a critical condition and died on 6 March.
 Tyron Bryan, 20, was charged with murder.